CSS-Electronics/mdf4-converters/README.md

 Copyright Beman Dawes, Daniel Frey, David Abrahams, 2003-2004.
 Copyright Rene Rivera 2004-2005.
 Distributed under the [Boost Software License, Version 1.0](https://www.boost.org/LICENSE_1_0.txt).

-#### tinyxml12 license
-This software is provided 'as-is', without any express or implied warranty.
-In no event will the authors be held liable for any damages arising from the use of this software.

-Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

-1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.

-2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

-3. This notice may not be removed or altered from any source distribution.